TriplyDB/Documentation/docs/triplydb-js/index.md

 The previous two sections have resulted in a minimal TriplyDB.js script that is able to interact with a TriplyDB instance.

-You can extend this script with other functions that are support by TriplyDB.js, and by TypeScript that you add for your custom application.
+You can extend this script with other functions that are supported by TriplyDB.js, and by TypeScript that you add for your custom application.
 See [the next section](#reference) for the full reference of classes and methods supported by TriplyDB.js.

 #### Editor support

-See [this page](../generics/editor) for information about how to configure a text editor that supports you to editing TriplyDB.js scripts.
+See [this page](../generics/editor) for information about how to configure a text editor that supports editing TriplyDB.js scripts.

 #### Improved error handling